 For more information, please contact Melissa Kinsey, Program Coordinator, at 916.746.1553.

 Public and private schools located within Roseville City limits are eligible for free programs and transportation support thanks to the Roseville Citizens' Benefit Fund and Environmental Utilities and Roseville Electric Utility.
 Grant funding is available on a first-come-first-serve basis.
 Be sure to check the grant funding box when you fill out the "Book Your Tour" form.

 FREE Tour Add-Ons

 Zero-Waste Lunch Dump Bring Your lunches and eat in the outside courtyard (or meeting rooms on rainy days).
 After lunch, we will conduct a "lunch dump" where students explore and categorize the stuff they tossed in the trash after lunch.
 Some of the leftover food is fed to our worms in our worms composting bin.
-Allow 45 minutes to 1 hour after your tour for lunch and this FREE add-on activity.
+Allow 30 to 45 minutes after your tour for lunch and this FREE add-on activity.
 A gift shop is available to visit (in small groups) during your lunch break.

-Martha Riley Library Tour (Wednesdays and Fridays Only) Located in the same building as the Exploration Center, the Martha Riley Library has an extensive collection of media.
+Martha Riley Library Tour (Mondays and Wednesdays Only) Located in the same building as the Exploration Center, the Martha Riley Library has an extensive collection of media.
 The Library houses environmental books and periodicals, plus over 40 internet-connected public computers for further green research.
 Free tours on how to use the library can be requested as library staffing allows.
 Check the box on the application form if interested.
 Allow an additional 45 minutes to 1 hour for a library tour.